Backpacking the Trans-Catalina Trail

 Backpacking the Trans-Catalina Trail does take a good bit of planning.
 Campsites do book up during the busy summer months, so don’t dally in making your plans, especially if you are headed to Catalina on a weekend.
 Campsites can be booked up to a year in advance.

 Campsites can be reserved online at ReserveAmerica.com.
 However, since you will be staying at a different campsite each night, it requires a separate reservation for each night.
-So it’s actually easier to reserve campsites over the phone through the Santa Catalina Island Company.
+The easiest way to reserve all your campsite is over the phone through the Santa Catalina Island Company.
 Before you call, browse the website which has a ton of information about each campsite, and then the reservation specialists can help set up your itinerary over the phone based on availability for your entire trip.

 To book a reservation over the phone, call (310) 510-8368.